Macy StormSenior Content Creator

 Problem: Your address on your website is different than your address on your GBP listing.

 Solution: Make sure your address is correct on your website and listing.

 If you want to know how to fix a suspended Google My Business listing, start by checking your address on your website.
 Make sure your address is the same as your Google My Business listing, down to using “N” for “North” or inputting your suite number.

-Problem: Your address, categories, name, website, or phone has changed.
+Problem: Your address, categories, name, website, or phone number has changed.

 Solution: Update your GBP listing.